Antisocial Personality Disorder (cont.)

 - Find a local Psychiatrist in your town

-What happens if antisocial personality disorder is not treated?
+What are complications if antisocial personality disorder is not treated?
 What is the prognosis of antisocial personality disorder?

 Individuals who suffer from antisocial personality disorder have a higher risk of abusing alcohol and other drugs and repeatedly committing crimes.
 Imprisonment is a potential consequence.
 People with antisocial personality disorder are also vulnerable to mood problems, such as major depression, anxiety, and bipolar disorder; having other personality disorders, especially borderline (BPD) and narcissistic personality disorders; self-mutilation and other forms of self-harm, as well as dying from homicide, suicide, or accident.

 Antisocial personality disorder tends to make the prognosis of virtually any other condition more problematic.
-Having antisocial personality disorder makes the treatment for substance-abuse problems more difficult.
-People who have both antisocial personality disorder and schizophrenia are less likely to comply with treatment programs and are more likely to remain in an institution like prison or a hospital.
+Having antisocial personality disorder makes the treatment for problems of substance abuse or emotional or physical substance dependence more difficult.
+People who have both antisocial personality disorder and schizophrenia are less likely to comply with treatment programs and are more likely to remain institutionalized in a prison or a hospital.
 These risks become magnified if antisocial personality disorder is not treated.
 Statistics indicate that many people with antisocial personality disorder experience a remission of symptoms by the time they reach 50 years of age.

 Armelius, B.A., and T.H.
 Andreassen.
 "Cognitive-Behavioral Treatment for Antisocial Behavior in Youth in Residential Treatment."
 Cochrane Database Systems Review 17.4 Oct.
 2007: CD 005650.